 1) Get the best sleep you can

 If you’re stressed out, getting enough sleep should be your number one priority.
-Give yourself time to wind down before going to bed, and create the quietest, darkest sleeping space possible (my husband and I use black-out curtains, ear plugs, and white noise from the bathroom fan to block out street sounds).
-The more stressed out we are, the earlier we try to get to bed.
+Give yourself time to wind down before going to bed, and create the quietest, darkest sleeping space possible.

 2) Meditate or pray in the morning

-I normally spend quiet time in meditation every morning, but the numerous recent changes in my life had made it hard to maintain my old routine.
+I normally spend quiet time in prayerful meditation every morning, but the numerous recent changes in my life had made it hard to maintain my old routine.
 I felt unhinged, and quickly felt so much better when I forced myself to find a few quiet minutes every morning again.
-Sitting for just five minutes, breathing deeply in and out, has been shown to create a sense of calm (and even lower blood pressure!) that lasts throughout the day.
+Sitting for just five minutes, breathing deeply in and out and focusing on a calming scripture verse (in my case), creates a sense of calm (and even lower blood pressure!) that lasts throughout the day.

 3) Make yourself eat, no matter how crazy things are

 The more stressed I am, the more I try to do before breakfast (and breakfast often ends up eaten at lunchtime).
 Skipping meals and snacks leads to low blood sugar, fatigue and brain fog, making you feel unable to cope.
 Discipline yourself to get some real food into your mouth as soon as you get up - you’ll feel much calmer, clearer and more focused.
 Make sure you eat throughout the day and don’t let yourself ever get too hungry.
 Don’t ignore your body’s cues for needing food and water, no matter how busy you are.